ammaarsaiyed/obsidian-notes/Work/InterviewPrep/09_quick_questions_and_followups.md

 ### Role And Motivation

-- Why this role now?
+Q: Why this role now?

+> This role feels like the natural next step because my recent placements have converged on exactly this space: hands-on agentic AI in Hive, production GenAI engineering in Colleague Channels, and governed GCP data products in EDP.
+I have learned that the part I enjoy most is not only modelling or analysis, but turning ambiguous AI opportunities into working, evaluated, operationally credible systems.
+Advanced AI Engineering looks like the place where that becomes the core mission rather than a side of the role.

-- Why should we choose you over someone with more formal lead engineer experience?
+Q: Why should we choose you over someone with more formal lead engineer experience?

+> I would be honest that others may have held the title longer, but my differentiator is the combination of relevant hands-on experience inside Lloyds.
+I have built agentic AI MVPs, improved production LLM serving, worked with GCP data products, used CI/CD and observability tooling, and understand the bank's regulated environment.
+I can bring strong technical ownership now, while continuing to grow the formal leadership side through mentoring, architecture influence and reusable engineering patterns.

-- How would you describe the difference between data science, ML engineering and AI engineering?
+Q: How would you describe the difference between data science, ML engineering and AI engineering?

+> Data science is primarily about using data, statistics and modelling to understand problems and support decisions.
+ML engineering is about making models reliable, deployable, monitored and maintainable in production.
+AI engineering includes those skills but extends into foundation models, RAG, tool use, agents, guardrails, evaluation, orchestration and human-in-the-loop workflows.
+This role feels closer to AI engineering because the challenge is building useful AI capabilities that can be safely adopted across business areas.

-- What would you want to achieve in your first 30, 60 and 90 days?
+Q: What would you want to achieve in your first 30, 60 and 90 days?

+> In the first 30 days, I would understand the team's current MVPs, technical patterns, stakeholder map, risk process and platform constraints.
+By 60 days, I would want to be contributing hands-on to one or two active AI MVPs, especially around evaluation, tool use, operational readiness or implementation.
+By 90 days, I would aim to have shipped a meaningful contribution, documented at least one reusable pattern, and built trust with engineering, architecture, product and risk partners.

-- What do you think Advanced AI Engineering should avoid?
+Q: What do you think Advanced AI Engineering should avoid?

+> It should avoid building impressive demos that cannot become operational MVPs.
+The team should also avoid using agents where simpler patterns are safer, treating evaluation as an afterthought, or designing solutions that business engineering teams cannot own.
+The strongest version of the team will be bold in exploring new AI capability, but disciplined about evidence, controls, handoff and customer impact.

-- What do you think Lloyds should be bold about in AI?
+Q: What do you think Lloyds should be bold about in AI?

+> Lloyds should be bold about using AI to improve colleague workflows and customer outcomes where the value is clear: complaint resolution, knowledge retrieval, operational efficiency, decision support and better use of trusted data products.
+But the boldness should be responsible.
+The opportunity is not to automate everything; it is to build AI systems that help colleagues make better, faster and more consistent decisions with evidence, oversight and trust.

-- What makes you credible inside Lloyds already?
+Q: What makes you credible inside Lloyds already?

+> I have already worked across several relevant Lloyds contexts: customer resolutions, Hive agentic AI, Colleague Channels production GenAI, and EDP data products.
+I understand some of the internal constraints around data, platforms, CI/CD, monitoring, security and governance.
+That means I can contribute quickly because I am not learning the bank from scratch, but I still bring curiosity and momentum from having worked across different teams.

+Q: What genuinely interests you about this role?

+> I am drawn to the mix of research and building.
+I enjoy reading, experimenting and understanding new AI methods, but I am most motivated when that turns into something real: a prototype, an MVP, a reusable module, an evaluation approach or a pattern another team can scale.
+This role seems to value both curiosity and engineering judgement, which is the combination I want to keep developing.

+Q: Which part of the role do you think would stretch you most?

+> The biggest stretch would probably be operating at broader lead-engineer scope: influencing technical direction across teams, partnering more directly with Enterprise Architecture and shaping patterns that other teams adopt.
+That is also part of why I want the role.
+I already have the hands-on AI and production engineering base, and I want to grow that into wider technical leadership.

+Q: Why not stay focused on a pure data science or ML role?

+> I still value data science and ML, but I have realised that my strongest interest is in the full engineering lifecycle around AI systems.
+I like the modelling and evaluation, but I also care about architecture, tool integration, deployment, monitoring, risk, user workflow and handoff.
+A pure data science role would use part of that skill set; this role uses the whole shape of what I have been building toward.

 ### Agentic AI And GenAI